 One of the features of Ōtūmoetai Intermediate School is that students move to specialist teachers for specific learning areas.
 Students in Year 7 have regular lessons across all specialist areas.
 Students in Year 8 are able to focus on four areas in greater depth.

 Music, Dance and Drama

+Instruction is given to all children in reading and playing music, dance and drama.
+Out of school music classes are available for brass, woodwind, strings, keyboard, guitar bass and drums.
 Students have the opportunity to participate in the choir and school bands.
-Instruction is given to all children in reading and playing music, dance and drama.
-Out of school music classes are available for clarinet, flute, keyboard, guitar, drums and saxophone.
-School wide singing and the performing arts are a strength of the school.

-Students are introduced to a set of technological areas that include electronics and control, food, biotechnology, materials, structure and mechanisms, and information and communication technology.
-These programmes have a focus on hands-on activities, and students work with a wide variety of materials such as wood, metal, plastics, food, fabric and other mediums to achieve their design solution.
+Students are introduced to a set of technological areas that include electronics, food, biotechnology, materials, and information and communication technology.
+These programmes have a focus on hands-on activities and students work with a wide variety of materials such as wood, metal, plastics, food, fabric and other mediums to achieve their design solution.